graalvm/graalvm-demos/spring-native-image/README-Cloud-Shell.md

     ```shell
     csruntimectl java set graalvmeejdk-17
     ```
     The output should be similar to:

     ```shell
     The current managed java version is set to graalvmeejdk-17.
     ```

-## Step 3: [OPTIONAL] Confirm software version and environment variables
+## Step 3: (Optional) Confirm Software Version and Environment Variables

 This step is optional - [Check software version and environment variables](../_common/README-check-version-env-vars.md)

-## Step 4: Set up your project, build and run a JAR
+## Step 4: Set up Your Project, Build and Run a JAR

 1. Git clone this example.